SebKerz/HRR-robot-control/README.md

 # HR-Recycler Cobot package

+This package was developed during the Horizon 2020 project **Hybrid Human-Robot RECYcling plant for electriCal and eLEctRonic equipment**, https://cordis.europa.eu/project/id/820742/results, at the Chair of Automatic Control Engineering, Technical University Munich.

-This meta-package wraps a COMAU-Racer 5 0.80 / Cobot
+It wraps a COMAU-Racer 5 0.80 / Cobot
 with dedicated tools and grippers into a combined robot setup in simulation and hardware.